linchrisdeng/myblog/_posts/2019-03-27-Logistic-Regression----Cross-Entropy-Cost-Function.md

 {% include /plot/logit_00.html %}

 where we fit a linear regression by using

 $$
 w=\left(X^{T} X\right)^{-1} X^{T} Y
 $$

-However, we may find linear regression cannot be used to classification problem, since we need a more descriptive method.
+However, we may find that linear regression cannot be used to classification problem, since we need a more descriptive method.